 For example, at a 3-Gun match, you might start with your pistol holstered.
-At the buzzer, you draw your gun and engage numerous paper and steel targets while working around barricades and other obstacles.
+At the buzzer, you draw your gun and engage numerous paper and steel targets; you do this while working around barricades and other obstacles.
 Reaching a doorway, you safely abandon your pistol in a drop bucket and pick up your rifle, staged at the doorway.
 Moving through the doorway, you shoot paper targets through windows on either side of a hallway.
 Emerging from the hallway, you finish by engaging paper targets hidden behind clusters of blue barrels.

 You reload your shotgun as you move forward and shoot several other arrays of steel and clay targets scattered behind barricades and barrels.
 After you safely leave your shotgun in a dump barrel, you retrieve your pre-staged rifle and run to another shooting position with steps up to a platform, engaging several close-range paper targets along the way.
 Leaping onto the platform, you settle in and shoot 10-inch steel targets 200 to 375 yards away.
 If this doesn’t get your blood pumping, check yourself—you might need one of those little blue pills.

-Three Times The Fun
+Three Times the Fun

 Three-gun has a long and proud history of large matches with their own particular flavor in various parts of the country, drawing in competitors from around the nation.
 Similarly, many local clubs put on 3-Gun matches, each with their own flair.
 Rules and equipment divisions can vary from one to another.